Autonomousse/VBA-Stock-Market-Analysis/README.md

   - **Total Stock Volume**: the total stock volume summed up for any given year per stock.

   ## Challenge
-  The challenge portion of this assignment was to create a second summary table that displays the following information along with the ticker and value:
+  The challenge portion is to create a second summary table that displays the following information along with the ticker and value:

   - **Greatest % Increase**